Mayan-S/spotify-stats/README.md

 **Description**

-A PyQt5 desktop application that visualizes your Spotify listening data in a Spotify Wrapped-style slideshow.
+A PyQt5 desktop application that visualizes your Spotify listening data in a Spotify Wrapped style slideshow.

 <br />